PUT-PTM/AlarmControlPanel/README.md

 ### 1.3.
 Debug version: ###
-Debug version uses semehosting to print additional debug info using C `printf`, which in addition slows program significantly.
-Openocd server started with `arm semihosting enable` is needed to enable semihosting.
+Debug version uses semihosting to print additional debug info using C `printf`, which in addition slows program significantly.
+OpenOCD server started with `arm semihosting enable` is needed to enable semihosting.
 Debug build **can't be used** without semihosting server – otherwise the program will hang on first printf.